Qian Xuesen: Legacy in China

+Qian is remembered for his foundational contributions to cybernetics in China and strategic weapons research.
+Among the contributions for which he is deemed a national science hero are: his foundational Report on Building China's National Defense Aerospace Industry, his leadership of large national defence weapons projects (rocketry and ICBMS), the development of nuclear missile carriers, and initiating and advising the satellite and human spaceflight projects.

+Qian originated numerous Chinese terms related to missilery and the space program, including hangtian (航天, space flight) and daodan (导弹, guided missile).

-After his retirement in 1991, Qian received numerous honorary titles in China, was highly praised in press and by party officials, that was even called "Qian Xuesen fever".
+After his retirement in 1991, Qian received numerous honorary titles in China, was highly praised in press and by CCP officials, that was even called "Qian Xuesen fever".
 Ning Wang describes it as Chinese propaganda campaign "to commend and eulogize" Qian's life.
 In 1989, public movement "learn from Qian Xuesen" was officially launched by the Commission of Science for National Defence, the Chinese Academy of Sciences, and the Chinese Association of Science and Technology.
 Qian received honorary titles "State Scientist of Outstanding Contribution", got a "Medal for the First Class Heroic Model", and was called by state leaders "the People's Scientist", "National Hero" and "the Pillar of the State".
 For his 90th birthday in 2001, celebrations and praising were "comparable with that for Deng Xiaoping during 1992–97".

 Wang writes that heroization of Qian was made for several purposes: his "deep engagement in China's national defence programmes", "allegiance to the Party and his well-articulated commitment to state ideology", "rapid emergence of Chinese anti-Americanism", and to create a role model of a "party scientist".
 Wang writes that in the 1990s, students "claimed to appreciate Qian's scientific accomplishments and the significance of science and technology, taking him as a model and swearing to study hard to be the 'next Qian Xuesen'."